CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts.md

 To use the local storage, you need to request it using the `--gres` flag in your job submissions.

 ```
---gres=nvme:<local_memory_per_node>
+--gres=nvme:<local_storage_space_per_node>
 ```
-, where the amount of memory is given in GB (with a maximum of 3600 GB/ per node).
+, where the amount of space is given in GB (with a maximum of 3600 GB/ per node).
 The local storage reservation is on a per node basis.

 You can use the environment variable `$LOCAL_SCRATCH` in your batch job scripts to access the local storage on each node.